-(1) Food & Drink that are Acidic: Drinking tomato juice or eating fresh lemon, lime, pineapple, or avocado are recommended.
-Acidic foods and drinks can neutralize some of the activity of the alkaline capsaicinoid.
-Milk (which is acidic) works well.
-Vinegar is supposed to help as well, don’t drink, swish.
+(2) Food & Drinks that are Acidic: Drinking tomato juice or eating fresh lemon, lime, pineapple, or avocado are recommended since they are all acidic foods which can neutralize some of the activity of the alkaline capsaicinoid.

 (3) Sugar/Honey: I’ve heard sugar helps.
 I can’t say I’ve tried this, but some say honey is a miracle worker.

 This is the worst.
 I wear contacts, so I touch my eye a couple of times a day and I cook with a lot of hot peppers.
 For this reason, I always wear gloves.

 Even if I feel zero burning on my hands, the eyes always know!
 Eyes are very sensitive to even the smallest amount of pepper oil.

 If you get pepper oil in your eyes when wearing contacts, take them out as soon as you possibly can.
 Throw them away: getting the pepper oil off them will be practically impossible.

 I’ve found that my tears tend to get rid of the burn, but here are some additional solutions I’ve come across.

 (1) 😭 Blink fast to tear up the eyes: Blinking will cause an influx in tears and help in flushing out the capsaicinoids.

 (2)💧 Flush eyes with a saline solution: Saline will help flush out any extra pepper substance in the eye after the burning sensation has subsided.
 Be sure to continually blink after applying the solution to help get rid of any remaining oil in your eyes.